Employment Law for Businesses

 - Q. What is TUPE? - Transfer of Undertakings (Protection of Employment) Regulations 2006

 For straightforward and practical employment law advice, our dedicated solicitors will be delighted to help.
 Contact us today on 01603 693500 or email us using the 'Make an enquiry' form.
-Appointments available at our Norwich, North Walsham, Sheringham and Brooke offices.
+Appointments available at our Norwich, North Walsham and Sheringham offices.

 What do our clients and other professionals say?